ijones16/scrapeYCForRemoteJobs/README.md

 # scrapeYCForRemoteJobs

 ## This will return the first page of jobs.
-- assuming you have node installed:
+assuming you have node installed:
+- npm install
 - node script.js
 - default pagination is 10 pages